 The information here is designed to provide a general overview of transportation & maritime law.
 If you have specific questions about a transportation or maritime law case, you should seek the legal services of an experienced attorney.

 Transportation and Maritime Law – What You Need to Know

 - Transportation and maritime industries are highly regulated and complex areas that covers cargo transport, commercial transportation, maritime operations, and transportation infrastructure.

-- Legal issues including international trade, dealing with regulatory admiralty bodies, and regulating shippers, shipowners, and common carriers in the transportation industry engaging in any carriage of goods or people.
+- Legal issues include international trade and supply chains; dealing with regulatory admiralty bodies and port authorities; and regulating shippers, shipowners, and common carriers in the transportation industry who engage in any carriage of goods or people.